TheCharlatan/thecharlatan.github.io/_posts/2020-11-21-Coin-Isolation.md

 transaction logic between coins.
 It allows coins from one cryptocurrency, e.g. bitcoin, to be spent by the transaction flow of another, e.g. Litecoin.
 I found two other hardware wallets that are vulnerable to this exploit, Keepkey and Coldcard.
-To this day, neither have patched the issue.*
+To this day, Keepkey has not patched the issue.*

 ### Preface